Do you want to create a custom Twitter feed for your website?

 Go ahead and explore all of the shortcodes in the plugin to get your feed looking exactly the way you want.

 And that’s it!
 Now you know how to make unlimited custom Twitter feeds and display them easily anywhere in WordPress.
+You can read more about Smash Balloon’s plugins in our detailed Smash Balloon review.

 Next, Track Your Form Submissions on Facebook